furstenheim/tuenti-challenge-8/README.md

 Then, we also have to include the start and end in graph, for that we have to find out what edge of the diagram they belong two.
 One way of doing this is iterating over all the edges and finding the edge that contain the points.

 It can happen though, that the start is in one of the rays, we have to consider that case as well.
 Then it can also happen that both start and end are on the same edge, so we have to check if we can go straight from one to the other.

+After we consider those cases and a couple more (not of which were in the test cases) we are done.